LEGAL

 We may from time to time disclose your Personal Information for the following reasons:

-to fulfill or meet the reason you provided the information and for our everyday business purposes, such as to obtain quotations for insurance or other insurance industry services (including those procured proactively and/or in connection with the movement of a book of business from one provider to another) on your behalf (or for whom the information was provided); to obtain insurance (or similar products) on your behalf (or for whom the information was provided) or to facilitate the performance of related services by other industry service providers; to maintain or service your account or insurance, including by reporting claims of loss to other industry service providers, such as insurance carriers and adjusters; to evaluate our performance or offerings; and to make reports to credit bureaus.
+to fulfill or meet the reason you provided the information and for our everyday business purposes, such as to obtain initial and renewal quotations for insurance or other insurance or financial industry services (including those procured proactively and/or in connection with the movement of a book of business from one provider to another) on your behalf; to obtain insurance (or similar products) on your behalf or to facilitate the performance of related services by other industry service providers; to maintain or service your account or insurance, including by reporting claims of loss to other industry service providers, such as insurance carriers and adjusters; to evaluate our performance or offerings; to allow risk management or actuarial evaluation of prospective or existing placements; to confer with medical professionals if necessary regarding a relevant claim; and to make reports to credit bureaus.
 We may also save your information to facilitate new quotations or placements.

-for legal reasons, such as to make required or advisable reports to insurance regulatory, law enforcement or other similarly situated authorities; to respond to and comply with court orders, applicable law and other legal requirements; and to defend ourselves against claims and to enforce our rights or protect our employees or property.
+for legal reasons, such as to make required or advisable reports to insurance regulatory, law enforcement or other similarly situated authorities including government authorities; to respond to and comply with court orders, applicable law, and other legal requirements; and to defend ourselves against claims and to enforce our rights or protect our employees or property.

-for our own marketing purposes so that we may offer you our products and services, including through the use of targeted or similar advertising on the internet.
+for our own marketing purposes, so that we may offer you our products and services, including through the use of targeted or similar advertising on the internet.
+You will be given the opportunity to opt out of direct marketing from SPG, and you can change your marketing preferences by contacting SPG as set forth in this Policy.

-for joint marketing purposes so that we and any third party product or service provider may together offer you products and Specialty Program Group LLC and its affiliated entities, including its subsidiaries (“affiliates”) will not rent or redistribute your Personal Information without your consent, unless legally required to do so.
+for joint marketing purposes, so that we and any third-party product or service provider may together offer you products and services.

 To limit our disclosure of your Personal Information with affiliates or non-affiliates for marketing purposes (and for any other purpose which applicable law provides you a right to require us to limit our sharing of your Personal Information), you may at any time submit a request to us by: